telerik/kendo-ui-core/docs/controls/editors/slider/how-to/filter-listview-using-slider.md

 # Filter ListViews Using Slider Selection

+Your project might require you to filter the `dataSource` of a Kendo UI ListView based on a Slider selection.

-To see the example on how to filter a Kendo UI ListView dataSource based on a Kendo UI Slider selection, refer to [this how-to article]({% slug howto_filter_using_slider_selection_listview %}).
+To see the example on how to achieve this behavior, refer to the [how-to article]({% slug howto_filter_using_slider_selection_listview %}).

 ## See Also